gwen-interpreter/gwen/doc/LOGO.md

 - Perform actions (_Whens_)
 - Assert expectations (_Thens_)

-The cumulative result is a chain of events that occur in sequence to model cause and effect.
+The cumulative result is a chain of events that execute in sequence to model cause and effect.

 When a small change to the initial conditions of a system cannot guarantee a predictable outcome, then the behavior of that system can be said to be chaotic.